permutationlock/zimpl/README.md

 ## The zimpl library

-The above might sound complicated, but the `zimpl` module is ~50 lines of code and exposes exactly two declarations: `Impl` and `PtrChild`.
+The above might sound complicated, but the `zimpl` module is fewer than 100 lines of code and exposes exactly three declarations: `Impl`, `PtrChild`, and `Unwrap`.

 ### `Impl`